BAkinmarin/the-cleaning-hack-calculator/README.md

 > For my portfolio project 3, I wanted to address a real need hence my decision to create a cleaning estimate calculator for The Cleaning Hack, a real and active cleaning business.

-> Upon confirmation from the business owner that there was a gap in their processes where automation of cleaning estimates and, lead tracking were concerned, I was resolved in my decision.
+> After discussing with the business owner and identifying a gap in their internal processes, particularly in automating cleaning estimates and lead tracking, I was confident in my decision.

-> Utilising Lucid Chart, I created a flow diagram to help visualise the steps and logic I needed for the project design and execution to be as efficient as possible.
+> Using Lucid Chart, I created a flow diagram to help visualise the steps and logic needed to make the project design and execution as efficient as possible.

-> Please see the below flow chart to better understand the initial design and concept.
+> See flow chart below for a visual of initial design and concept.
 ![Lucid Flow Chart](assets/readme/tch-calculator-flowchart.png)

 ### Pre-Planning Structure